Air France Logo

 Font and Colors

-Since the official font on the French carrier’s website is Excellence In Motion, experts suggest an enlarged version of it is used in the logo.
-It’s also close to other fonts used at different times.
-Among them are Mr. Eaves Mod Heavy, LCT Picón Extended Extra Bold, Adrianna Extd ExtraBold, and Venn Extended XBold.
+Since Excellence In Motion is the official font on the French carrier’s website, experts suggest using an enlarged version of the logo.
+It’s also similar to other fonts used at different times, such as Mr. Eaves Mod Heavy, LCT Picón Extended Extra Bold, Adrianna Extd ExtraBold, and Venn Extended XBold.

 The logo’s palette features the classic colors of the country’s flag to which the airline belongs: red, white, and blue.
 The tricolor emphasizes the airline’s legal affiliation and embodies its historical heritage.